 IOTA 1.5, the Mainnet’s intermediate stage before Coordicide is complete.

-A simpler, conflict-ignoring approach (valid for the pre-coordicide era) that allows for faster and more efficient tip selection, eliminates certain attacks and significantly reduces the need for reattachments.
+A simpler, conflict-ignoring approach that allows for faster and more efficient tip selection, eliminates certain attacks and significantly reduces the need for reattachments.

 Allows node software to find neighbors automatically.